Kakifrucht/HalfminerSystem/HalfminerCore/README.md

     - Sell sellable items via command
     - Uses ModSell for the actual sale
     - Possibility to sell multiple inventories at once
-  - /rank
-    - Give out ranks to players
-    - Executes a custom action to give out rewards and run custom commands
-      - If player is offline waits until he is back online to execute action
-      - If action fails executes custom fallback action
-      - Add custom parameters that will be multiplied by a custom amount per rank (see config)
-        - Possibility to deduct reward multipliers for previous ranks
-    - Prevents giving out same or lower rank
-    - Instead of defining upgrade rank on command execution can define number of ranks that player will be upranked
   - /signedit
     - Copy signs, define copy amount
     - Edit signs, define line number